randylien/oren.github.com/posts/grunt-in-20.md

   line-height 1.9em
 ```

-Run `grunt stylus'
+Run `grunt stylus`
 A file named main.css was created.
-Good job. now move on and read the rest of the guide!
+Good job. now move on and read the rest of the guide so you'll actually understand what you just did!

 http://gruntjs.com/getting-started